Critical Thinking Development: Ages 5 to 9

 Third, if parents train children from ages five to nine to make more or less complex logical deductions, no deep knowledge is acquired.
 At a young age, the cognitive system does not yet have the capacity to discern logical invariables (i.e., the ability to reproduce a line of reasoning in a variable context).

-This is why mathematical principles are only explained to children when they are 13 to 14 years old.
+This is why we only explain mathematical principles to children when they are 13 to 14 years old.
 But again parents can encourage the basics of critical thinking at an early age by promoting social factors like self-esteem.

 Logic and Brain Development